 But you know what I can do?
 I can make a mean cheesecake.

-I can make a cheesecake so good that will make Jello and Cool Whip cry a tragic cry of defeat.
+I can make a cheesecake so good that it will make Jello and Cool Whip cry a tragic cry of defeat.
 And so I did.

 This is the awkward part where I admit that I ended up using banana cream flavored Jello pudding mix to really bring home the banana flavor I needed for this cheesecake.
 Whatever, we're friends now.

 WHY YOU WILL LOVE INSTANT POT BANANA CREAM PIE CHEESECAKE

 - Rich vanilla crust – Golden Oreos just do this right.

 - THE CHEESECAKE: Densely creamy vanilla cheesecake with a perfectly balanced sweet to tang ratio.

 - Light and creamy no-bake banana cheesecake layer that's velvety to the max and makes banana pudding mix your new BFF.